kzyma/Batman-Themed-Yahtzee/readme.txt

 	To keep with the Batman theme across the game, players character’s may be Batman,Robin, or Catwoman and the AI character is Bane.
+2)Online Game: Launch new game online. (feature being tested and will be playable soon).
-2)View Highscores: View the top 10 highscores of all time.
+3)View Highscores: View the top 10 highscores of all time.
-3)View AI Demo: see a AI vs AI demo match.
+4)View AI Demo: see a AI vs AI demo match.
-4)Exit: exits program (Application only).
+5)Exit: exits program (Application only).

 *note2* If a yahtzee has been already scored and you get a second yahtzee, you will see “Joker rules are in effect”.
 You may now